daffadevhosting/codeAssist/README.md

-# CodeAssist
+# CodeAssist (Code Mod)

-CodeAssist is an AI-powered code generation assistant that helps you write code faster.
+CodeAssist **[Code Mod]** is an AI-powered code generation assistant that helps you write code faster.
 It uses Google's Gemini model to generate code from natural language prompts.

 ## Features